Ro-Shaun Williams

-Roshaun Omar Stuart Williams (born 3 September 1998), known as Ro-Shaun Williams, is an English professional footballer who plays as a defender for Doncaster Rovers.
+Roshaun Omar Stuart Williams (born 3 September 1998), known as Ro-Shaun Williams, is an English professional footballer who plays as a defender.

 Early and personal life

 Williams was born in Manchester, and grew up in Whalley Range.
 In 2014 he said that Ryan Giggs was his hero.
 At the age of 15 he broke Darren Campbell's 100-metre schoolboy sprinting record.

 Club career

 Manchester United

 Williams began his football career at Fletcher Moss Rangers, he then moved to Manchester United at the age of nine, joining the club at his mother's insistence so that he stopped kicking a football around inside the house.
 He was linked with a loan move away from the club at the start of the 2018–19 season, but joined the club's pre-season tour of the United States.
 Later that season he spent time training with the first-team whilst still playing for their youth team.